rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 port: 8002
 ~~~

-From the point of the view of our program it'll need to check if the "webserver.yaml" file exists before attempting to read it.
+From the point of the view of my prototype it'll need to check if the "webserver.yaml" file exists before attempting to read it.
 Deno has a module for that.
-It'll also need to read the YAML, parse it and get an object that exposes the allowed settings.
+It'll also need to read the YAML, parse it and get an object that exposes my preferred settings.
 Deno has a standard model for working with YAML too.
-The modules we're interested in are `@std/fs/exists` and `@std/yaml`.
-We'll need to "add" them to our deno project first.
+The modules I'm interested in are `@std/fs/exists` and `@std/yaml`.
+I'll need to "add" them to my deno project.

 ~~~shell
 deno add jsr:@std/fs/exists
 deno add jsr:@std/yaml
 ~~~

-Now let's write an improved version of our static web server.
-It should be called, "webserver_v3.js".
+Time for an improved version of the static web server.
+This prototype should be called, "webserver_v3.js".

 ~~~JavaScript
 /**